Ceviche9/eslint-config-tunde-dev-react/README.md

 ## About the project

-This project i made base on [eslint-config-galex](https://github.com/ljosberinn/eslint-config-galex), but here you can find some of the settings i found in the templates of the rocketseat course challenges.
+> This project i made base on [eslint-config-galex](https://github.com/ljosberinn/eslint-config-galex).

+## How to use

 ```sh
 yarn add -D eslint-config-galex eslint